Crawlspace (2012 film): Release

 The film was first released at the Cannes Film Festival in February 2012.

 IFC Films acquired rights to distribute the film in North America.
 The North American premiere was at Screamfest Horror Film Festival on 18 October 2012.

 Reception

 Crawlspace received negative reviews from film critics.
 Matt Donato, of We Got This Covered, rated the film 2/5 stars and called it a "sloppy mess".
 Brad McHargue, of Dread Central, rated it 2.5/5 stars and said that Crawlspace "wears its influences on its sleeve" but is "mildly entertaining at times".
 Scott Weinberg, of Fearnet, complimented the filmmakers for trying to make a cerebral film, but dismissed it as "a pretty forgettable affair".
-Chris Holt, of Starburst, rated it 5/10 and criticized the film's lack of coherence and character development.
+Chris Holt, of Starburst, rated it 5/10 and criticised the film's lack of coherence and character development.
 However, in a positive review, Mark Adams, of Screen Daily called it "so very familiar" but solid and exciting.
 Brian Clark, of Twitch Film, agreed and said that it "crosses the line between homage and rip-off several times" but is diverting and well-directed.